Agents record when a protection module rule or condition is triggered (this is known

 The Period toolbar lets you filter the list to display only those events that occurred within

-a specific timeframe.
+a specific time frame.

 The Computers toolbar lets you organize the display of event log entries by computer groups or